dahamv/dahamv.github.io/spring.md

 ## Spring Data REST

 You don't need a Controler to do the CRUD operations.
-You can do that in the Repository itself.
+You can do that in the Repository itself. using ```@RepositoryRestResource```
-@RepositoryRestResource(collectionResourceRel="aliens", path="aliens")

 ```java
 @RepositoryRestResource(collectionResourceRel="aliens", path="aliens")